sharetribe/flex-sdk-js/README.md

 ## What is it?

-The SDK is the **easiest** way to interact with Sharetribe Flex Marketplace API and Asset Delivery API.
+The SDK is the **easiest** way to interact with Sharetribe Marketplace API and Asset Delivery API.

 It handles **groundwork** such as authentication, renewing